Fardin-Data/Covid-19-India-Analysis/README.md

 - **Python Codes:** Contains codes used to extract, clean, and prepare data for analysis.
 - **SQL Queries:** Contains SQL queries used for aggregation and creating tables for analysis and dashboard.

+## Challenges Faced

+`Data Extraction`

+We initially faced difficulties in getting data from the server, but we persevered and figured it out.

+`Data Cleanup`

+Dealing with messy data, including missing values and confusing entries, was a challenge.
+We brainstormed and tried different methods to clean it up and make it useful.

+`Data Visualization`

+Visualizing the data in a way that answered the project's questions was tough.
+We had to think creatively and work as a team to present the data effectively.

+`Time Management`

+Meeting project deadlines required good time management skills, and we learned to prioritize tasks efficiently.

+## Learnings

+`Persistence`

+We learned to keep trying when faced with data extraction problems.

+`Data Cleaning`

+We improved our skills in making messy data useful through experimentation.

+`Creative Problem-Solving`

+We found creative ways to visualize complex data through teamwork.

+`Teamwork and Communication`

+Working with diverse viewpoints improved our communication and collaboration skills.

+`Time Management`

+Efficiently managing our time became crucial to meet project deadlines.

 ## Tech Stack
 - **Python:** Data extraction and EDA
 - **MySQL:** Aggregation for table creation